jamescostian/pea/README.md

 ## Precondition

 `/` is LUKS-encrypted.
-You will need an unencrypted partition, which can be the EFI system partition (ESP) which is typically mounted at `/boot`.
+You will need an unencrypted partition: the EFI system partition (ESP) is suitable, it is typically mounted at `/boot`.

 ## Installation